dcradu/resite_ip/README.md

 model.
 Currently, the data available covers solely the European continent and is available [here](https://dox.uliege.be/index.php/s/L9jH5aCQdZ7ie4W).
 In order to run the model and assuming that this repository has been obtained via `git clone` the following steps must be taken:

-* Install all package dependencies listed in the `requirements.yml` file
+* Install all package dependencies via `conda env create -f requirements.yml`
 * Configure run via the `config` files
 * Run `python main.py` from the `src` folder